jacobl3371/sep10-freedom-project/tool/learning-log.md

         * I replaced all of the instances of image 1, 2, and 3 in the html with the links to the raw github image files
         * Swapped the words: next and prev in JS button functions
         * This makes the left and right buttons scroll in their specified direction
-        * I noticed that as soon as you click to scroll, it brings you back.
+        * I noticed that as soon as you click to scro2F146866607ll, it brings you back.
 So you have to click twice just to even scroll once
         * Let alone the fact that there is a few second timeout in which the slide goes back to the previous one after clicking
         * The user can click very fast to get from Heading 1 to Heading 8
             * It is really annoying if they are clicking at a *constant* not-fast-enough-speed